CUCyber/presentations/misc/pi-hole.md

 ## Static IP
 ![static](static.png)
 Note: Confirm that the listed static IP and gateway are correct for your host device and network.
+This will have to be set before starting the installation of the pi-hole

 ## Web interface